The Morality of Science

 Moralists have long taught that science shows us what is as opposed to what ought to be.
 Science doesn’t pass moral judgment on anything under its survey.
 It merely provides us with facts, which are just as useful to bad guys as they are to good guys.

-The amoral reputation of science is reinforced by the portrayal of scientists as pallid nerds draped in white lab coats, immersed in abstruse ruminations.
-Scientists are often depicted as messy-haired moral innocents, no more culpable than children absorbed in play.
+The amoral reputation of science is reinforced by the portrayal of scientists as pallid, messy-haired nerds in lab coats, no more culpable than children absorbed in play.
 They may, however, appear reckless in their oblivious disregard for the consequences of their discoveries.
 Worse, they may assume the role of the “mad scientist” intoxicated by the power to manipulate nature.
 Each caricature is a graver insult.

-The moralist invariably sees his own task as the higher one.
-The moralist has penetrated beyond superficial facts and is probing the marrow of normative values.
+The moralist invariably sees his own task as the higher one: penetrating beyond superficial facts and probing the marrow of normative values.
 Literary scholar Michael Pettinger puts science in its place:

 Science neither exists in a historical vacuum nor supplies its practitioners with a moral compass.
 The scientific method of observation, hypothesis and experiment only serves to create a body of reliable knowledge.
 It offers no advice on what to do with that knowledge, except to use it to pursue more knowledge.[2]

-I opened this chapter with descriptions of unconscionable experiments on baby monkeys.
-Countless such examples could be provided.
+I opened this chapter by describing cruel experiments on baby monkeys.
 Science clearly needs ethical oversight.

 Nonetheless, Pettinger’s drab view of science as a mere data catalog is impoverished.
-Science is more than a big encyclopedia where we learn on page 6,486 that a common housefly beats its wings over two hundred times per second and that echidnas are unique in having four-headed penises.[3]+
+Science is more than a big encyclopedia where we learn on page 6,486 that echidnas are unique in having four-headed penises.[3]+

 To view science narrowly, as a dusty textbook crammed with arcane trivia, is to underrate its ethical relevance.
 Granted, the breeding rituals of the Patagonian armadillo aren’t of overriding concern to most of us, but profound ethical repercussions follow from, say, the exploration of the origin of the cosmos, the search for extraterrestrial life, and the physics of nuclear weapons.
 The image of our Pleistocene ancestors has largely supplanted the Adam and Eve myth and its associated concept of original sin.